Beef Price-Fixing Settlement (Closed)

 How to File a Claim

-To receive a payment, you must submit a Claim Form with all required information by June 30, 2026.
-You can file online through the official settlement website or mail a claim form that is postmarked by the deadline.
+To receive a payment, class members needed to submit a Claim Form with all required information by June 30, 2026, either online through the official settlement website or by mailing a claim form postmarked by the deadline.
+That deadline has passed, and the settlement is closed to new claims.

 If you plan to file on behalf of someone else, the settlement administrator says documentation may be required to show you have authority to do so.